mbwong/mbwong.github.com/_posts/2013-09-13-things-i-read-often.md

 __8. Thich Naht Hahn - [On Love.][tnh]__

 I learned about this little book from my one-time roommate Jamie.
 In my mind this book captures the secret to having a fulfilling life full of meaningful, loving relationship with people.
-It talks about being aware of those around us.
+It talks about being aware and present for those around us.
 It teaches us what it means to love someone, how to understand someone, and how, by understanding them, we can stop hurting them.
 [tnh]: http://ajaytao2010.files.wordpress.com/2012/08/true-love-thich-nhat-hanh.pdf